Year of entry 2024

 Online learning environment

 Your learning will be delivered online via our award-winning virtual learning environment, Minerva.
-You will study through live face-to-face sessions with our module tutors in a mixture of structured and open-ended learning techniques.
+You will study through live online sessions with our module tutors in a mixture of structured and open-ended learning techniques.

 We recognise that people have busy lives, so with a 100% online delivery mode, you can manage your learning around your employment and other commitments, without the need to disrupt your life.
 You will study with a world-leading UK institution without the additional cost of living.
 We will also provide many tools, including study planners, to help you track your progress and better manage your time.